Transparent dark purple Travel Guide by Insurte logo

 • An employment contract where your salary meets a minimum requirement (you can learn more about specific details surrounding this through the Italian Embassy).

-• A letter from your employer that you haven't been convicted of any crimes in the past 5 years related to a variety of different things, such as illegal immigration and exploitation of minor workers.
+• A letter from your employer stating that you haven't been convicted of any crimes in the past 5 years related to a variety of different things, such as illegal immigration and exploitation of minor workers.
 More details can be found on the official Italian Embassy website.

 • You must have the right to "work anywhere" at your company (or at least in the Schengen area).

-Long stay visas for those who want to permanently move to Italy
+Long-stay visas to move to Italy

 There is an option for people who want to reside in Italy, but it isn't for everyone.